h2loop/h2loopstudio/Readme.md

    pip install ollama
    ```
 2. (If you want to use OPENAI set USE_OPENAI_EMBEDDING="1" and USE_OPENAI_MODEL="1" in server/.env and skip this step.)
-   Download a model.
+   To Download a model run in terminal-
-   Run in terminal
    ```bash
    ollama pull _MODEL_NAME_
    ```